 Mark Farago has been awarded many prizes in national and international competitions.

-As a soloist and chamber musician his repertoire includes music from Bach, Mozart, Beethoven, the Romantic piano literature (with main focus on Russian composers) to Debussy, Ravel and Bartók.
+As a soloist and chamber musician (both on the piano and organ), his repertoire ranges from Renaissance and Baroque music, Mozart, Beethoven, the Romantic piano literature, to Debussy, Ravel and Bartók.